Fehings/SpaceWalk/docs/index.md

-# Welcome to MkDocs
+# Welcome to Space Walks Documentation

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+Find the code at https://github.com/Fehings/SpaceWalk

 ## Commands